github/codeql/change-notes/1.24/analysis-javascript.md

   - Calls can now be resolved to indirectly-defined class members in more cases.
   - Calls through partial invocations such as `.bind` can now be resolved in more cases.

+* Support for flow summaries has been more clearly marked as being experimental and moved to the new `experimental` folder.

 * Support for the following frameworks and libraries has been improved:
   - [Electron](https://electronjs.org/)
   - [Handlebars](https://www.npmjs.com/package/handlebars)